 After the quick essential setup, the Chrome OS will launch, Clicking on the round-start-icon let you type anything to search or open apps.

 You see the touch-optimized taskbar that opens the installed app list with drag, and a bunch of icons on the right side, clicking on them you can switch/toggle WiFi networks and control volume and brightness.
 You Also find the sleep and turn off button there, and you need to enable the Accessibility options to show here manually.

 This compiled Chrome OS was based on Chromium R87, and I installed the 64-bit version.
 You can also download its 32-bit and ARM variant.

 Of course, it is mostly about Chrome Browser (Chromium Browser) so that it supports online apps and extensions available on the Chrome Web Store.
-The Chrome store is not very lonely, in fact, you will get almost all the best applications you’were using on a Windows machine e.g. Team-viewer, Google Docs.
+The Chrome store is not very lonely you will get almost all the best applications you’re using on a Windows machine e.g. Team-viewer, and Google Docs.
 However Google Voice API doesn’t seem to work on this build we tested, and that’s a real bummer if you like to dictate (type using your voice) and search using your voice.

 Where it is good

-Chrome OS brilliant and works great on a cheap laptop or Desktop computer.
+Chrome OS is brilliant and works great on a cheap laptop or Desktop computer.
 Since it is mainly based on the Chromium Browser you can, of course, install thousands of Apps and Extensions from Chrome Web Store.

-The File Manager comes with all kinds of essential tools including image, video viewer, and does all sorts of tasks.
+The File Manager comes with all kinds of essential tools including image, and video viewer, and does all sorts of tasks.
 It’s pretty similar to what we see on other operating systems, on the left sidebar you’ve shortcuts to other Hard Drives and removable storage.
-In order to access your hard drive, you must have disabled the “fast startup” option in Windows “what power button will do” settings.
+To access your hard drive, you must have disabled the “fast startup” option in Windows “what power button will do” settings.

-You don’t have to consume GB’s of bandwidth, thanks to the compressed image file that is only 500MB (R87/64-bit), Despite the fact that it’s not a lightweight operating system the uncompressed image file size is around 7+GB.
+You don’t have to consume GBs of bandwidth, thanks to the compressed image file that is only 500MB (R87/64-bit), even though it’s not a lightweight operating system the uncompressed image file size is around 7+GB.